NTU-CompHydroMet-Lab/OpenDataCube/README.md

 # Setup Open Data Cube (ODC) with Docker 🛰

 This repository contains step-by-step instructions and resources to set up Open Data Cube (ODC) using Docker.
 Open Data Cube enables efficient handling and analysis of large geospatial datasets.
-For detail tutorial, please refer to our notion or [Tutorial.pdf](https://github.com/NTU-CompHydroMet-Lab/OpenDataCube/blob/main/Tutorial.pdf) in the repo: https://chingchunchou.notion.site/Setup-ODC-with-Docker-ba965c73e071492a80d2f5a302a1d374
+For detail tutorial, please refer to [our ODC notion](https://chingchunchou.notion.site/Setup-ODC-with-Docker-ba965c73e071492a80d2f5a302a1d374) or [Tutorial.pdf](https://github.com/NTU-CompHydroMet-Lab/OpenDataCube/blob/main/Tutorial.pdf) in the repo.

 ## Table of Contents
 - [What is Docker?](#what-is-docker)